User guideAI DetectionScanning repositories

 Models tab

-The Models tab displays references to AI/ML model files detected in your codebase.
-This includes pre-trained models, model checkpoints, and model loading patterns.
+The Models tab lists AI/ML model file references found in your code: pre-trained models, checkpoints, and model loading patterns.

 • Pre-trained models: References to Hugging Face models, OpenAI models, and other hosted models